 Nancy has an MFA in Nonfiction Writing from Columbia University’s School of the Arts.
 She taught creative writing at Queens College for ten years as an adjunct, where she was awarded for excellence in teaching in 2012.
 She currently teaches in the Writing Program at the Gallatin School of Individualized Study at New York University.

 As a community writing workshop leader, Nancy has worked with multicultural groups in Los Angeles, women writers in Yerevan, and immigrants & first-generation writers in Queens, New York, where she lives.
-She is a member of the staff collective of The Hye-Phen Magazine and the Board of Directors of Newtown Literary Journal.
+Her most recent community-based workshop was Creative Writing from Queer Resistance at the Leslie Lohman Museum in NYC.
+She was a member of the staff collective of The Hye-Phen Magazine and the Board of Directors of Newtown Literary Journal.
+She is currently a board member of the International Armenian Literary Alliance.
 In 2012, she founded Heightening Stories, a series of community-based writing workshops for the personally brave and socially conscious, online and in Jackson Heights, Queens.
+She currently lives in Massachusetts, where she is a caregiver to her elderly parents.

 Nancy Agabian was born in 1968 to Armenian American parents in Walpole, Massachusetts, where she grew up.
 She later attended Wellesley College, graduating with a studio art major.
 In 1990, she moved to Los Angeles, where she started writing poetry in Michelle T. Clinton’s multicultural women’s poetry workshop at Beyond Baroque Literary/Art Center in Venice.
 Over time, she created and performed several one woman shows, presenting her work at Highways, Beyond Baroque, the Cleveland Performance Art Festival, the Marsh, and other venues.
 Her first book, Princess Freak (Beyond Baroque Books, 2000), a collection of poems and performance art texts, documents her coming of age as a “bisexual Armenian Princess Freak”.
 For the traditional Armenian community, Princess Freak provided the much needed voice — funny, self-deprecating, and blunt — of a young woman questioning her sexuality and determining her future apart from her parents.